 Frozen Dead Guy Days is a unique weekend-long festival honoring Grandpa Bredo Morstoel, who is cryogenically frozen in town.
 Celebrate the season with contests, competitions, live music, great food, parades and parties.

 The New York Times named FDGD in its Top 10 Best Parties of Winter, which also named Mardi Gras in New Orleans and Carnival in Rio de Janeiro.
-This year’s festivities take place Friday, March 9th through Sunday, March 11th, 2018.
+This year’s festivities take place Friday-Sunday, March 9th thru March 11th, 2019.

 Trygve was then deported for overstaying his Vista, passing the duties onto Aud (Bredo’s daughter).
 She kept her father’s body cryogenically frozen in a shack behind her house.
 In 1995 she was evicted due to living with no electricity or plumbing.
 She told a local reporter the story of her father.